 Engineering: Biomedical, Civil, Computer, Electrical, Environmental, Industrial/Manufacturing systems, and Mechanical

 Courses can be between 3-6 HK credits and a full course load is 30 credits per semester, though students may take a minimum of 24 credits and a maximum of 36.
-Course information is available on each department's site.
+For course information please scroll down to academic information and choose "available courses by Faculty".
 Please note that students must choose more than 50% of their classes from one faculty.

 All courses are taught in English with the exception of classes in the Department of Chinese (course codes CHIN).